-The Community College of Vermont is Vermont’s second largest college, serving over 10,000 students each year.
+The Community College of Vermont is Vermont’s second largest college, serving nearly 10,000 students each year.
 With twelve locations and extensive online learning options, our students don’t have to travel far from their communities to access our degree and certificate programs, workforce, secondary and continuing education opportunities, and academic and veterans support services.

 The Community College of Vermont supports and challenges all students in meeting their educational goals through an abiding commitment to access, affordability, and student success.